brainnetome/diffusionkit/source/download.rst

 To uninstall the software, just manually remove the entire folder where you untar-ed the .tar.gz file.

-That’s it!
+That's it!
 Enjoy the software now!

 .. include:: common.txt